shuyilii/bioinformatics-course-project/README.md

-# bioinformatics-course-project
+It's a bioinformatics-course-project

-# Screening differentially expressed gene from gene chip data using t-test
+Screening differentially expressed gene from gene chip data using t-test

-# Using scipy&pandas
+Using scipy & pandas